Gminxr

 Gugundeep Singh Randhawa, known professionally as Gminxr, is a Canadian record producer associated with Punjabi music.
-His numorous singles including ‘Brown Munde’ and ‘Insane’ charted on UK Asian and UK Punjabi music charts and New Zealand Hot Singles.
+His numerous singles including ‘Brown Munde’ and ‘Insane’ charted on UK Asian and UK Punjabi music charts and New Zealand Hot Singles.
 Gminxr, alongside his label-mates AP Dhillon, Shinda Kahlon and Gurinder Gill works as a group under their label Run-Up Records.
 He also worked with other artists notably Jassa Dhillon and Sukha.

 Gminxr released his debut EP ‘Hidden Gems’ with AP Dhillon and Gurinder Gill in December 2021.
 Born to a Sikh family in Punjab, India, Randhawa lives in Canada.